About Midland College Music

 At Midland College, the study of music is vibrant.
 The Department of Music currently has more than 390 students participating in a variety of music ensemble, history, instrumental, theory and vocal music courses.
-With twelve professional music faculty members on staff, our students enjoy low student-to-faculty ratios.
+With thirteen professional music faculty members on staff, our students enjoy low student-to-faculty ratios.
 This is how we have developed a strong reputation for music education in West Texas: by providing students with much one-on-one personal attention.
 Our music program's commitment to excellence can also be seen through several forward-thinking achievements:

 - In 2009, the Department of Music opened the Permian Basin's most advanced music lab to date, the Bryce and Isabel McClintic Rea Center for Music Technology & Creativity.

 - In 2010, Midland College became the first institution in West Texas and the fourth community college in the nation to be designated an All-Steinway School.